Kurento/kurento/source/Developer_and_Programmer_Guide.rst

         @Override
         public void onContentStarted(HttpPlayerSession session) {
-            //Content starts when the client connects to the HttpEndpoin
+            //Content starts when the client connects to the HttpGetEndpoint
             //At that instant, the player must start reproducing the file PlayerEndpoint playerendPoint = (PlayerEndpoint) session
                     .getAttribute("player");